-Plugins harm SEO.
-Search engines can't index plugin content.
-Many mobile devices don't support plugins, which creates frustrating experiences for mobile users.
-Lighthouse flags your document when it uses plugins:
+Also, most mobile devices don't support plugins, which creates frustrating experiences for mobile users.

-Lighthouse checks the page for tags that commonly represent plugins:
+Lighthouse checks the page for elements that commonly represent plugins:

-And then flags each tag as a plugin if its MIME type matches any of the following:
+Lighthouse then flags an element as a plugin if its MIME type matches any of the following:

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.